hannutt/JS-ChatBot/README.md

-Project keywords: Vanilla-JavaScript, AI, HTML, CSS, API, jQuery.
+Project keywords: Vanilla-JavaScript, AI, HTML, CSS, API, jQuery, SmtpJS

 A JavaScript chatbot and news feed application that uses OpenAI's GPT-3.5 Turbo API to generate responses for the user and Newsapi.org's HTTP REST API to generate a news feed for the user.